Penn Foster Exams and Grading Explained

 How do you take exams in an online school?

 No matter what Penn Foster program you’re working on, the majority of your tests will be short, multiple-choice exams that you’ll take after each lesson.
+There are some writing assignments scattered throughout depending on the program you’re enrolled in, but they are minimal.
 Most classes have about 2-6 lessons each.

 Does Penn Foster have final exams?

 Penn Foster’s online programs don’t have what you’d traditionally consider “final exams.”
 In fact, career diploma programs and our high school diploma don’t have any “finals” at all!
-As long as you’ve passed your courses, you’re set to graduate.
-However, for college-level programs like undergraduate certificates, associate degrees, and bachelor’s degrees, you will take something called proctored exams.
-These exams act like finals for classes in each semester, or at the end of a college certificate course.
+As long as you’ve passed your courses for high school and reached an overall passing lesson average for the career diploma, you’re set to graduate.
+However, for college-level programs like undergraduate certificates, associate degrees, and bachelor’s degrees, you may have to take something called proctored exams.
+These exams act like finals for classes.

 How do proctored exams work?

-1. Through the mail.
-If you’re someone who prefers paper and pencil when you’re taking longer tests, completing your proctored exams through the mail can be a good fit for you.
-To take these exams in person, you’ll need to choose a person to be your proctor and administer the exam to you.
+- Through the mail.
+If the exam is a required paper proctor, or if you are approved to take the exam as a paper exam as a result of the Americans with Disabilities Act, there are some requirements to follow.
+You’ll need to choose a person to be your proctor and administer the exam to you.
 A proctor can be a friend or coworker, but can’t be a relative, boss, partner, or live at the same address as you do.
 Whomever you choose as your proctor will need to have at least an associate degree – it doesn't matter in what subject – to qualify.
+Many students who struggle to find a proctor find luck with their local librarian.
 Once you’ve chosen a proctor, you’ll submit the proctor form to the school for approval.
 When it comes time for your exams, we’ll mail them out to your proctor and they’ll set up a time with you to sit down and take the test.
 Once you’ve finished your test, the proctor will then mail it back to us for grading.
-The downside to choosing the mail-in option for these exams is that it can take quite a while to get the exam, send it back, and receive your grade.
+The downside to the mail-in option for these exams is that it can take quite a while to get the exam, send it back, and receive your grade.
 Generally, it can take about 14 business days to get to your proctor, 14 business days to get back to us in the mail, and as long as three weeks to be graded.
 This can mean you’ll have a longer period of time before you can move on to your next semester.

-2. Online.
-Most of our proctored exams can be taken online!
+- Online.
+Most of our proctored exams will be taken online!
 They still have the same format as paper proctored exams – short answer, short essay, and multiple-choice questions – but you’re able to complete them at home.
 Instead of having to choose a proctor, you’ll use a third-party service that monitors the exams, usually through video format.
+This means you’ll need a computer with webcam access in order to complete your proctored exams.
+You’ll also need proof of ID.
 Once you’ve completed your exam, the test and the video recording are submitted for review and then graded.
 This is a much faster process, so exams can possibly be graded in as short a time as one week.

 How do grades work at Penn Foster?

 We use a number-letter system of grading for all Penn Foster programs.
-Completed exams and assignments will receive a number grade and then, once the class is completed, you’ll be assigned a letter grade for the whole course.
+Completed exams and assignments will receive a number grade.
 Passing grades and grading in general works a little bit differently depending on what type of program you’re taking.

 What happens if I fail an exam or class?

 Not every subject will come as easily to you as others, so it’s not expected that you’ll earn perfect grades on every exam and assignment, and that’s okay!
-If you fail an exam within your program – or even if you’re not satisfied with your grade and know you can do better – you'll have the opportunity to retake that exam within 30 days.
+If you fail an exam within your program – or even if you’re not satisfied with your grade and know you can do better – you'll have the opportunity to retake that exam.
+If you’re a high school student, you’ll have two optional retakes available!
 After you retake an exam, we honor whatever your highest grade was, so for example, if you took a test and got a 70 then retake it and get a 90, 90 is your final grade for that lesson.
+For college and career programs, you’ll have one optional retake for your exams.

 How to be successful in online classes

-• Having a dedicated study space.
-While you can take your classes and studying anywhere you go, having a dedicated study space can help you focus on what you’re learning.
+- Having a dedicated study space.
+While you can take your classes and study anywhere you go, having a dedicated study space can help you focus on what you’re learning.

 We’re here to help you succeed

 Whether you have questions about a grade you received, don’t quite understand the material you’re learning, or just need a little help to stay motivated, we’re here for you!
-Our dedicated instructors and academic advocates are available to help you through course-specific problems by phone, email, or through your Learner Center.
+Our dedicated instructors are available to help you through course-specific problems by phone, email, or through your Learner Center.
 You can also set up appointments to speak one-on-one with an instructor!
 Besides our supportive staff, you can get peer support and encouragement through our Student Community, where you can connect with alumni and other students currently working on the same program as you are.
+Brian Brown, Academic Manager of Penn Foster High School, says "We want to help you, call us.
+You're not going to have bad experiences here."

-If you haven’t enrolled in a Penn Foster program and want to know more, or aren’t sure where to get started, reach out to our Admissions Specialists today at 1-888-427-6500!
+If you haven’t enrolled in a Penn Foster program and want to know more, or aren’t sure where to get started, request more information or reach out to our Admissions Specialists today at 1-888-427-6500!